An overall feel about Atara Biotherapeutics Inc. (NASDAQ: ATRA) stock in the current moment? - The Dwinnex

-As of close of business last night, Atara Biotherapeutics Inc.’s stock clocked out at $4.10, down -5.09% from its previous closing price of $4.32.
-In other words, the price has decreased by -$0.2200 from its previous closing price.
-On the day, 1998467 shares were traded.
-ATRA stock price reached its highest trading level at $4.4900 during the session, while it also had its lowest trading level at $3.9600.
+As of close of business last night, Atara Biotherapeutics Inc.’s stock clocked out at $3.52, up 1.73% from its previous closing price of $3.46.
+In other words, the price has increased by $+0.0600 from its previous closing price.
+On the day, 4439098 shares were traded.
+ATRA stock price reached its highest trading level at $3.6150 during the session, while it also had its lowest trading level at $3.2700.

 5 Undervalued Stocks For 2023